Project Acoustics Unreal and Wwise Design Tutorial

 - Decay Time Multiplier: Controls the RT60 multiplicatively, based on the output of the acoustics simulation

 - Outdoorness Adjustment: Controls how outdoors the reverberation is.
-Values closer to 0 are more indoors, closer to 1 are more outdoors.
-This adjustment is additive, so setting it to -1 will enforce indoors, setting it to +1 will enforce outdoors.
+Values closer to -1 make it more indoor, values closer to +1 more it more outdoor.

-- Wet Ratio Distance Warp: Adjusts the reverberation characteristics on the source as if it were closer/further away, without affecting the direct path.
+- Distance Warp: Adjusts the reverberation characteristics on the source as if it were closer/further away, without affecting the direct path.